 - The man, now, is in the same rocket without any contact with a gravitational field and the rocket is accelerating in ‘empty space’ at acceleration of 9.8 m/s2 (m/s2 is unit in which acceleration is measured.)
 (9.8 m/s2 is the acceleration due to gravity on Earth.)
 Now, again he drops a ball.

+Einstein thought similarly like the above cases to develop the principle of equivalence as a FOUNDATION of his 1915 general relativity.
 He will see the ball fall in the same way in both cases.
 So, we can conclude that the effects in the accelerated rocket are same as the effects in a gravitational field.

 The person at bottom is moving towards light ray and light ray is moving towards person and because speed of light is absolute, the distance (or space), light has to travel is decreased (or contracted).
 So, the person at bottom will receive the two pulses in a time interval, less than one minute.